Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 How are shares issued? (including information on payment obligations, registration requirements)

-Capital increase must be registered with the registry after new shares are issued.
+Capital increases must be registered with the registry after new shares are issued.

 Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?

-The concept of share premium contributions made by the existing shareholders without receiving/issuing new shares is not applicable under Taiwan law.
+The concept of share premium contributions made by an existing shareholder without receiving/issuing new shares is not applicable under Taiwan law.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-Share cancellation and repurchase is possible if the requirements under the Company Act are met.
+Share cancellation and repurchase are possible if the requirements under the Company Act are met.

 Capital reduction must be approved by the shareholders' meeting with an extraordinary resolution.